 We also offer annual smear tests and support during pregnancy for women living with HIV.

 Joint Specialist Clinics

-We also provide joint specialist clinics with other medical colleagues for patients with multiple healthcare needs reducing the need for duplicate appointments.
+We also provide joint specialist clinics with other medical colleagues for patients with multiple healthcare needs.

 Contraception & Sexual Health Services

 We generally encourage a sexual health screen when you attend for your bloods appointment but you can also access our Integrated sexual health services outside of this if you require screening more often, or you have symptoms.
-For further details about the Integrated Sexual Health Services and walk in times please see details on this site.
+For further details please see Our Clinics

 Adherence is crucial with HIV medications and it is really important that you do not have any interruptions in your treatment and have bloods done when required.
 Repeat prescriptions are arranged at your doctor/ clinical nurse specialist appointment, it is important you do not miss this as there may be a risk of you running out of your medication.
 Please let us know if you are running out of medication by calling your HIV centre, please do not leave this until you only have a couple of days left.